NLog/NLog/README.md

 For building in the cloud we use:
 - AppVeyor for Windows builds, including Silverlight and Xamarin.
-- Travis for Mono builds.
-- CodeCov for code coverage
+- SonarQube for code coverage

 Trying to build your fork in the cloud?
 Check [this how-to](howto-build-your-fork.md)